Expensent

 • Forwarding rules can repackage attachments or email content — attachments and inline content can arrive in a different shape than the original email, which increases the odds of missing or incomplete receipt data.

 • Manual forward actually works — usually — clicking Forward in Gmail composes a new message from your own address, which is what Expensify needs.
-The catch is usability: you have to remember every receipt, every time.
+The catch is usability: you have to remember each receipt.

 The tell: the exact same receiptworks when you manually forward it from your phone's Gmail app (which sometimes preserves more headers), but fails from a Gmail auto-forward rule.
 Or: a vendor receipt works when you email it fresh from a web portal, but the same receipt forwarded from your Outlook rule lands in limbo.
 That's the forwarding chain doing surgery on the envelope.

-The only fixes are: (a) stop using auto-forward and manually forward each receipt from the native Gmail/Outlook UI, or (b) bypass the forwarding chain completely by using a tool that connects to your inbox directly and helps you send receipts through a cleaner review workflow.
+The practical fixes are: (a) stop using auto-forward and manually forward each receipt from the native Gmail/Outlook UI, or (b) avoid relying on the forwarding chain by using a tool that connects to your inbox directly and helps you send receipts through a cleaner review workflow.
 That's what we cover next.

 8. When to stop troubleshooting and switch approach

-If you've spent the last hour clicking through Concierge threads, re-verifying your secondary login, reshooting receipts, and watching the same ones vanish again — take a breath.
+If you've spent a long session clicking through Concierge threads, re-verifying your secondary login, reshooting receipts, and watching the same ones fail again — take a breath.
 You're not doing anything wrong.

-Honest framing: if you've worked through Categories A, B, C, and D, and receipts still vanish between your Gmail/Outlook auto-forward rule and Expensify, the problem is structural.
-The forwarding chain itself is rewriting headers you can't control, and no amount of configuration inside Expensify will fix a header that gets rewritten before Expensify ever sees it.
-Expensent doesn't fix SmartScan's OCR misreads or plan quotas — it only removes the forwarding-chain variable.
-But for most people stuck at this point, that's the entire problem.
+Honest framing: if you've worked through Categories A, B, C, and D, and receipts still fail between your Gmail/Outlook auto-forward rule and Expensify, the problem is often structural.
+The forwarding chain can change headers you don't control, and configuration inside Expensify may not fix a sender-matching problem introduced before the receipt arrives.
+Expensent doesn't fix SmartScan's OCR misreads or Expensify-side policy/workspace settings — it only removes the forwarding-chain variable.
+But for many people stuck at this point, that may be the entire problem.

 At that point you have two realistic options.
-One: manually forward every receipt from the native Gmail or Outlook UI — works, but puts the burden back on you to remember every receipt, every month.
-Two: skip the forwarding chain entirely.
+One: manually forward each receipt from the native Gmail or Outlook UI — works, but puts the burden back on you to remember each receipt.
+Two: avoid relying on the forwarding chain entirely.

-1. 1.Connect your inbox via OAuth — Gmail, Google Workspace, Outlook, Microsoft 365, or IMAP.
-No password shared, no Gmail filters to configure, no auto-forward rules to verify.
+1. 1.Connect your inbox — OAuth where supported for Gmail, Google Workspace, Outlook, and Microsoft 365, or supported IMAP using provider-specific connection settings.
+No Gmail filters to configure and no auto-forward rules to verify.

 2. 2.Review the invoices and receipt emails Expensent identifies — statuses help separate the ones ready to forward, the ones that need a portal download, and the ones that need a second look.